-Apple Card customers will also receive cashback rewards through the Daily Cash feature, with a percentage of purchases being put straight back on to the user’s Apple Card.
+Apple Card customers will also receive cashback rewards through the Daily Cash feature, with a percentage of purchases being put straight back onto the user’s Apple Card.
 Purchases made through Apple Pay using the Apple Card recoup 2 percent, purchases from Apple will get 3 percent back, and purchases made using the physical Apple Card get back 1 percent.

 The digital card can be used anywhere Apple Pay is accepted.
 Customers will be able to track purchases, check balances, and more right from the app, while Apple Card support is available 24/7 via text.

-As previously reported, Apple Card is the result of a partnership with Goldman Sachs, with Mastercard responsible for payment processing.
+The Apple Card is the result of a partnership with Goldman Sachs, with Mastercard responsible for payment processing.